dtcenter/MET/docs/Users_Guide/appendixC.rst

 Called "LIKELIHOOD" in PJC output :numref:`table_PS_format_info_PJC`

-Likelihood is the conditional probability for each forecast category (row) given an event and a component of the likelihood-base rate factorization; see :ref:`Wilks (2011) <Wilks-2011>` for details.
+Likelihood is the conditional probability for each forecast category (row) given an event and a component of the likelihood-base rate factorization; see :ref:`Wilks, 2011 <Wilks-2011>` for details.
 This set of measures considers the distribution of forecasts for only the cases when events occur.
 Thus, as the forecast probability increases, so should the likelihood.
 For example, 10% probability of precipitation forecasts should have a much smaller likelihood value than 90% probability of precipitation forecasts.

 .. math:: \text{Likelihood}(i) = \frac{n_{i1}}{n_{.1}} = \text{probability}(p_i|o_1)